 And if the two happen to be the same?
 Then congratulations!
 Looks like you found a business banking match made in heaven.

 Not sure Azlo is quite right for you?
 No problem.
+There are many other banks to choose from like BMO Harris, PNC Bank, and M&T Bank.
 You can always open accounts with one of the other best online banks for small business instead.